saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 ## Reflection

-This week highlighted the importance of careful system planning before implementation.
-By clearly defining the system architecture and selecting an appropriate operating system early, later tasks such as security configuration and performance testing become more structured and manageable.
+This week demonstrated that careful system planning is critical before technical implementation.
+Early decisions regarding operating system choice, architecture, and network design directly impact system security, performance, and manageability.

-Using a minimal Ubuntu Server environment reinforced key Linux administration concepts and provided a solid foundation for the remaining coursework activities.
+Using a minimal Ubuntu Server environment reinforced key Linux administration principles and provided a strong foundation for subsequent security hardening, monitoring, and performance evaluation tasks.

 ---